creative-connections/Bodylight.js-Components/webcomponents/doc/usersguide/chartjs.md

   refindex="2"
   refvalues="6"></bdl-chartjs>

+If `convertors` are defined - then raw data obtained from fmi - via refvalues are converted as x=x*numerator/denominator;
+By default - no convertors - raw data (usually in SI) are presented in chart.
   * `animate` - if `true`, smooth animation (by 500 ms) when data is updated.
 Default `false`.
 ### ChartJS time
 `<bdl-chartjs-time></bdl-chartjs-time>` time series in chartjs